nus-cs2113-AY2021S2/ip/docs/README.md

 ```
 ___________________________________________
 Here are some available commands and their corresponding input format:
 list: Display all tasks in the list.
 Format: list
 todo: Add a todo task.
 Format: todo read a book
 deadline: Add a deadline task.
 Format: deadline submit a report /by 05 Mar
 event: Add an event task.
 Format: event project meeting /at Mon 2-4pm
 done: Mark a task as done.
 Format: done 1

-find: find all tasks contain the input keyword
+find: find all tasks contain the input keyword.
 Format: find book

-date: find all tasks occurring the specific date
+date: find all tasks occurring the specific date.
 Format: date 2021-02-28
 bye: Exit the program.
 Format: bye

 ___________________________________________
 ```